DREAMS AND VISIONS

-It tells us that God is much more active through our human imagination than he is through merely speaking words to us.
-God wants to communicate with the whole of our being, not just one part of us.
-We normally use our imaginations in almost anything that takes our fancy, except in receiving from God.
-But God does communicate in dreams and visions today, because God hasn’t changed.
+It tells us that YHWH is much more active through our human imagination than he is through merely speaking words of logic to us.
+YHWH wants to communicate with the whole of our being, not just one part of us.
+We normally use our imaginations in almost anything that takes our fancy, except in receiving from YHWH.
+But YHWH does communicate in dreams and visions today, because YHWH hasn’t changed.

-Visions and dreams that we experience mean that God is on the move in a specific way.
-If we want to see what God is doing so that we can join with him in doing it, then we need to take visions and dreams seriously.
-We need to share our visions and dreams together in order to build up a bigger picture of what God is doing and is going to do in our midst.
+Visions and dreams that we experience mean that YHWH is on the move in a specific way.
+If we want to see what YHWH is doing so that we can join with him in doing it, then we need to take visions and dreams seriously.
+We need to share our visions and dreams together in order to build up a bigger picture of what YHWH is doing and is going to do in our midst.
 So don’t keep visions and dreams to yourself.
 Share them carefully and with wisdom.

 Visions and dreams experienced mean that we are involved in what YHWH is doing.
 If we are receiving visions and dreams, we should expect more!
 But we should not expect instant results.
 Expect to be history-makers!
 We sing about that often enough.
 Believe it!
 But we should not expect instant results.
 Visions and dreams will help you to deepen your relationship with YHWH and so lead you into a more mature and deeper prayer experience.

 “20Now to him who by the power at work within us is able to accomplish abundantly far more than all we can ask or imagine, 21to him be glory in the church and in Christ Jesus to all generations, forever and ever.
 Amen.”
 (Ephesians 3:20,21)